-During the year ended December 31, 2020G, the company booked an impairment loss of SR 8,315,217 based on impairment assessment carried out at December 31, 2020G.
+During the year ended December 31, 2021G, the company booked an impairment loss of SR 1,040,217 (2020G: SR 8,315,217) based on impairment assessment carried out at December 31.
 Biothera Holding Corporation has not commenced its operations and is currently in research phase for the development of the product.
 The Company believes that product research and development is long process which may take more than a year.

-INVENTORIES
+9. INVENTORIES

-Inventories as at December 31, comprise the following:
+Inventories include the following: